eetukarttunen/eetu-karttunen-portfolio/README.md

 # Eetu Karttunen Portfolio Website

 Welcome to my portfolio website!
-This project is based on React and aims to showcase my skills and past experience in an informative and interactive one-page layout.
+This project is based on React and aims to showcase my skills and past experience in an informative and interactive way.

 ## Features